rekha-balan/azure-docs-test2-pr.nl-NL/articles/cdn/cdn-cors.md

 ## <a name="wildcard-or-single-origin-scenarios"></a>Wildcard or single origin scenarios
 CORS on Azure CDN will work automatically with no additional configuration when the **Access-Control-Allow-Origin** header is set to wildcard (*) or a single origin.
 The CDN will cache the first response and subsequent requests will use the same header.

-If requests have already been made to the CDN prior to CORS being set on the your origin, you will need to purge content on your endpoint content to reload the content with the **Access-Control-Allow-Origin** header.
+If requests have already been made to the CDN prior to CORS being set on your origin, you will need to purge content on your endpoint content to reload the content with the **Access-Control-Allow-Origin** header.

 ## <a name="multiple-origin-scenarios"></a>Multiple origin scenarios
 If you need to allow a specific list of origins to be allowed for CORS, things get a little more complicated.
 The problem occurs when the CDN caches the **Access-Control-Allow-Origin** header for the first CORS origin.
 When a different CORS origin makes a subsequent request, the CDN will serve the cached **Access-Control-Allow-Origin** header, which won't match.
 There are several ways to correct this.